B.A. in Criminal Justice

 - Want the flexibility of completing your degree online or on campus

-Why NLU for Criminal Justice
+Why NLU for a Bachelor's Degree in Criminal Justice

 For more than a century National Louis University has specialized in education and the social and behavioral science disciplines that underlay the practice of criminal justice.
 Our new criminal justice degree curriculum was developed in consultation with leaders in the law enforcement, security, and corrections fields so that graduates will be prepared to address the expectations of hiring managers today.